goatapp/new_shopify_api_gem_v12/docs/usage/oauth.md

 To do this, you can follow the steps below.

 **Note:** You do not need to go through the OAuth process if you are creating a private app.
-In this case you can simply set your `<key+password>` as the `api_secret_key` in `ShopifyAPI::Context.setup`.
+In this case you can simply set your `<key+password>` as the `api_secret_key` in `NewShopifyAPI::Context.setup`.
 For more information on authenticating a Shopify app please see the [Types of Authentication](https://shopify.dev/apps/auth#types-of-authentication) page.

 ## Add a route to start OAuth

 The route for starting the OAuth process (in this case `/login`) will use the library's `begin_auth` method.
 The method will return an `auth_route` URI that will be used for redirecting the user to the Shopify Authentication screen and a session cookie to store on the user's browser.
-These return values will be a hash in the form of {`auth_route`: `String`, `cookie`: `ShopifyAPI::Auth::Oauth::SessionCookie`}
+These return values will be a hash in the form of {`auth_route`: `String`, `cookie`: `NewShopifyAPI::Auth::Oauth::SessionCookie`}

 | Parameter      | Type                   | Required? | Default Value | Notes                                                                                                       |
 | -------------- | ---------------------- | :-------: | :-----------: | ----------------------------------------------------------------------------------------------------------- |